womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 Disadvantages:
 - grannies and other Peers may not have bank accounts.
 Leaders must assist these with this problem.
 These may apply for Fund Keeping exemptions.

+Fund Keeping Booster Allocations [FKBA] - is an adhoc preferential orders creation where the selected Peers usually those with big dreams or Special Consulting Services are allocated more funds to their FK pocket.
+Admin normally do this in advance but where a Peer feels he/she needs more funds is welcome to apply.

 O: GROUP LEADERS:

 Group leaders are Peers who create groups online, educate Peers, do consulting, register new members and look after them so that they benefit from the community donations and bonuses.